 How about the position of the EU?
 In July 2000, the European Commission (EC) (2000/518/EC, July 26, 2000, Official Journal L215/1 of 25.8.2000) decided that “the Swiss state completely prohibits the disclosure of sensitive data and therefore data transfers from Member States to Switzerland are, in principle, permitted…without limiting the effect of other laws of the European Union”.
 Furthermore, Swiss law provides adequate protection of personal data or personality profiles to third parties without lawful justification, meaning that no one can access the data without having the legal justification for doing so.

-Having in mind the above, if you were looking to move workloads into the cloud, you would ask yourself: where would be a sensible place to place my customers’ data and with which provider?
+So, if you were looking to move workloads into the cloud, you first would ask yourself a few things.
+Where would be a sensible place to place my customers’ data and with which provider?
 CloudSigma offers a strong alternative to the US provider dominated cloud services sector that’s subject to the Patriot Act and other legislation.
-We provide not only a well thought out and transparent legal structuring that makes compliance with data laws much easier for our customers, but also just as powerful a platform in terms of performance and feature-set.
+We provide not only a well thought out and transparent legal structuring that makes compliance with data laws much easier for our customers but also just as powerful a platform in terms of performance and feature-set.